 The College campus is accessible only via The King's College photo identification card.
 Incoming students receive their identification cards during New Student Orientation.
+This card also provides on-campus library borrowing privileges and printing.

 Students should not give their identification cards out to anyone.
 If it is discovered that a student has given their card to another person, the following steps will be followed:

-- The ID will be confiscated and turned in to the student's House Advisor - The Advisor will meet with the student to address the situation, and return the ID at that time - The Advisor will write up an incident report - The process for addressing repeated violations is the same as that for addressing honor infractions
+- The ID will be confiscated and turned in to the student's House Advisor - The Advisor will meet with the student to address the situation, and return the ID at that time - The Advisor will fill out an Incident Report for both students involved (the lender and the borrower) - The process for addressing repeated violations is the same as that for addressing honor infractions